 Guanacaste Costa Rica

 Guanacaste, Costa Rica is a province located on the Northern Pacific Coast of Costa Rica and it has become the number one Costa Rica vacation destination.
 With over 400 miles of coast line and surrounded by volcanos like the famous Rincon de la Vieja, Guanacaste is home to world-class Costa Rica vacations destinations, hotels and all-inclusive resorts.
 It is also easily accessible thanks to the Daniel Oduber International Airport located in Libera, the capital city of Guanacaste.
-Every year tourists from all over the world flock to Guanacaste to experience the pristine beaches, abundant rainforests and variety of boutique, eco, 5-star and romantic Guanacaste hotels.
+Every year tourists from all over the world flock to Guanacaste, Costa Rica to experience the pristine beaches, abundant rainforests and variety of boutique, eco, 5-star and romantic Guanacaste hotels.

 Guanacaste is unique in Costa Rica for its dryer, tropical climate.
-Although Guanacaste does still experience a rainy season, it is still the driest part of the country.
+Although Costa Rica Guanacaste does still experience a rainy season, it is still the driest part of the country.
 That means more time sunbathing on white sandy beaches or adventuring through lush rainforests.
 The dry tropical climate and proximity to both beaches and mountains make the ideal location for travelers seeking anything from sun and relaxation to mountain adventure to nature and birding tours.
-In fact, Guanacaste vacation tours are some of the best in the country.
+In fact, Costa Rica’s Guanacaste vacation tours are some of the best in the country.
 Guanacaste’s extraordinary natural diversity, great climate, stunning beaches and vacation tours make it the ideal vacation destination for you and your whole family.

 Top Destinations